Cirkit Designer Logo

 Important Considerations and Best Practices

-• Use only high-quality charging cables to ensure efficient power transfer and avoid damage.
+• Use only high-quality charging cables and adapters to ensure safe and efficient charging.

 • Avoid exposing the power bank to extreme temperatures (below 0°C or above 40°C).